 '''

 SPDX-FileCopyrightText: 2021 Kattni Rembor for Adafruit Industries

-SPDX-License-Identifier: Unlicense
+SPDX-License-Identifier: MIT

-"""

 CircuitPython Essentials Storage CP Filesystem code.py file

-"""
+For use with boards with a built-in red LED.

 import time

 import board

+import digitalio

 import microcontroller

-import neopixel

-'''

-'''

-pixel = neopixel.NeoPixel(board.NEOPIXEL, 1)
+led = digitalio.DigitalInOut(board.LED)

+led.switch_to_output()

 with open("/temperature.txt", "a") as temp_log:

 while True:

 The microcontroller temperature in Celsius.
 Include the

 math to do the C to F conversion here, if desired.

 temperature = microcontroller.cpu.temperature

 Write the temperature to the temperature.txt file every 10 seconds.

 temp_log.write('{0:.2f}\n'.format(temperature))

 temp_log.flush()

-Blink the NeoPixel on every write...
+Blink the LED on every write...

-pixel.fill((255, 0, 0))
+led.value = True

-time.sleep(1) \# ...for one second. pixel.fill((0, 0, 0)) \# Then turn it off...
+time.sleep(1) # ...for one second.

+led.value = False # Then turn it off...

 time.sleep(9) # ...for the other 9 seconds.

 except OSError as e: # When the filesystem is NOT writable by CircuitPython...

+'''

+'''

-delay = 0.5 # ...blink the NeoPixel every half second.
+delay = 0.5 # ...blink the LED every half second.

 if e.args[0] == 28: # If the file system is full...

-delay = 0.15 # ...blink the NeoPixel every 0.15 seconds!
+delay = 0.15 # ...blink the LED every 0.15 seconds!

 while True:

-pixel.fill((255, 0, 0))

-time.sleep(delay)

-pixel.fill((0, 0, 0))
+led.value = not led.value

 time.sleep(delay)

 '''